The Hate U Give (film): Plot

-Starr agrees to be interviewed on television and to testify in front of a grand jury after being encouraged by a civil rights lawyer, April Ofrah.
-While defending Khalil's character during her interview, in which her identity is hidden, she names the King Lords, the gang that controls her neighborhood.
+Starr agrees to be interviewed on television and to testify in front of a grand jury.
+While defending Khalil's character during her interview, in which her identity is hidden, she names the King Lords, the gang that is the true scourge of her neighborhood.
 The gang retaliates by threatening Starr and her family, forcing them to move in with her Uncle Carlos, her mom's brother, who is a police detective.

-Carlos was a father figure to Starr when her father, Maverick, spent three years in prison for a crime he did not commit.
+Carlos was a father figure to Starr when her father, Maverick, spent three years in prison for a crime he confessed to.
 Following his release, Maverick left the gang and became the owner of the Garden Heights grocery store where Starr and her half-brother Seven work.
-Maverick was only allowed to leave the King Lords because his false confession to a crime kept gang leader King from being locked up.
-King, who is widely feared in the neighborhood, now lives with Seven's mother Iesha, as well as Seven's half-sister Kenya, who is friends with Starr, and Kenya's younger sister Lyric.
+Maverick was only allowed to leave the King Lords because his false confession to the crime kept gang leader King from being locked up.
+King, who is widely feared, now lives with Seven's mother Iesha, as well as Seven's half-sister Kenya, who is friends with Starr, and Kenya's younger sister Lyric.

-After a grand jury does not indict the officer, Garden Heights erupts into both peaceful protests and warlike riots.
-In reaction to the decision, Starr takes an increasingly public role, including speaking out during the protests, which are met by police in riot gear.
-Her increasing identification with the people of Garden Heights causes tension with Starr's school friends, and especially between her and Chris.
-Starr and Maya eventually start standing up to Hailey's racist comments, breaking up their friendship, and Chris remains supportive of Starr.
+After a grand jury does not indict MacIntosh, Garden Heights erupts into both peaceful protests and warlike riots.
+In reaction to the decision, Starr takes an increasingly public role, including speaking out during the protests.
+Her increasing identification with the people of Garden Heights causes tension with her school friends, especially between her and Chris.
+Starr and Maya start standing up to Hailey's racist comments, breaking up their friendship, while Chris remains supportive of Starr.

 Starr and Seven get trapped in Maverick's grocery store, which is fire-bombed by King and his gang.
-The two escape with the help of Maverick and some other Garden Heights business owners.
-When the police arrive, Starr's younger brother Sekani points a gun at King.
-Starr defuses the situation.
+The two escape with the help of Maverick and other Garden Heights business owners.
 The community stands up against King, who goes to jail.
-Starr eventually promises to keep Khalil's memory alive, and to continue her advocacy against police violence by "any means necessary."
+Starr promises to keep Khalil's memory alive and to continue her advocacy against police violence by "any means necessary".